Carbon monoxide poisoning in pregnant woman. | Canada Hyperbarics Skip to main content

 What They Found

 The hyperbaric oxygen therapy was successful, leading to the full recovery of the 28-week pregnant woman.
-She subsequently gave birth to a healthy, full-term infant, suggesting a positive outcome for both mother and fetus.
+She subsequently gave birth to a healthy, full-term infant, suggesting a positive outcome for both mother and foetus.

 Canadian Relevance